 Underneath is an example of output from a docker container command.

-docker container restart output.
+docker container restart output.19. docker logs

 This command retrieves logs from a container.
 It provides insights proper right into a container’s operations, which can be essential when debugging.